srlabs/phink/book/src/TECH.md

 ## Contract instrumentation

 Phink instruments contracts using the `syn` crate, allowing for precise modification and analysis of the smart contract code.
-This instrumentation is pivotal for identifying potential vulnerabilities and safeguarding the integrity of the fuzz testing process.
+For each high-level Rust instructions, a feedback is returned via the `debug_message` map to the fuzzing engine, mapping each instruction to a unique `u64` identifier.
+This map is then "expanded", instrumented by AFL++ compiler, and ultimately updated the AFL++ shared map everytime a new edge is hit.